Christine Amber's Website and Blog -- Combining Real-Life Horsemanship with Online Information Since 1994

 Friday Lecture: Where can i go from here, local riding opportunities - Riding: outside the arena, - Late Lunch- Clean up.

-Because I am a small facility, I can customize a vacation ride for experienced riders.
-There are a number of State and County Parks where we can go, as well as the beach.
-However, this is only for riders with experience and fit for riding.
+Because I am a small facility, I can customize lessons for experienced riders.
+There are a number of State and County Parks where we can have a trail lesson, as well as the beach.
+However, these types of lessons are only for riders with experience and fit for riding.
 I will assess your skills on the first day you come.

 Specializing in "your-goal" oriented training and correcting problem behaviors in horses.
 I can help you by riding for you or with you in any setting - on the trails, cross country or in the arena, English or Western.
 I can help you acquire the skills to train your own horse.

-I am certified to teach equestrian skills by two organizations:
+I have been certified to teach equestrian skills by three organizations:

 American Riding Instructors